Non-overlap Average Treatment Effect Bounds: Introduction

+Another area of related work derives bounds based on extrapolating the outcome in non-overlap regions under smoothness assumptions or shape constraints placed on the conditional mean outcome functional \citep{armstrong2021optimal}.
+In the context of off-policy learning, \citealt{khan2024offpolicy} derive bounds under Lipschitz continuity of the outcome model.
+Interestingly, they briefly describe bounds based on outcome boundedness, which resemble our proposed approach.
+A key difference in our approach is that we focus on cases where both the outcome conditional mean and propensity score models are estimated, and derive estimators that are double-robust.

+A complementary approach to ours is to study the properties of point estimators of the ATE under overlap violations. \citep{ma2020ipw} study the asymptotic distribution of inverse probability weighted (IPW) estimators under various overlap regimes, and \citep{dorn2025weakoverlapdoublyrobust} show that a clipped augmented inverse propensity weighted (AIPW) estimator with a data-dependent threshold achieves asymptotic normality and well-calibrated confidence intervals even in regimes where the ATE is identifiable, but the semiparametric efficiency bound is infinite and $\sqrt{n}$-consistent estimation is not possible.
+We follow this work in analyzing our approach under the same slowly varying tails model (Assumption~\ref{assumption:slowly-varying-tails}).
+However, our approach is fundamentally different: rather than targeting a point estimate at a slower-than-$\sqrt{n}$ rate, we derive partial identification bounds that are identifiable even when overlap fails to hold, and whose smooth approximations can be estimated at $\sqrt{n}$-rates regardless of the overlap regime at the cost of a non-vanishing identification gap.

 The remainder of the manuscript proceeds as follows.
 In Section~\ref{sec:background}, we introduce notation and formally define the ATE in terms of the potential outcomes framework for causal inference.
 Non-overlap bounds for the ATE, and their smooth approximations, are derived in Section~\ref{sec:bounds}.
-An estimator based on TMLE and a multiplier bootstrap based method for uniform confidence sets is given in Section~\ref{sec:estimation}.
+An estimator based on TMLE and a multiplier bootstrap based method for uniform confidence sets is given in Section~\ref{sec:estimation}, and a theoretical comparison of non-overlap confidence intervals to traditional point estimator confidence intervals across several overlap regimes is in Section~\ref{sec:comparison-wald}.
 A simulation study is presented in Section~\ref{sec:simulation-study-1}, and an illustrative application studying the effect of right heart catheterization on mortality in Section~\ref{section:application}.
 We conclude with a discussion in Section~\ref{sec:discussion}.